brikis98/devops-book/ch1/sample-app/README.md

 This folder contains a simple Node.js "Hello, World" server that listens on port 8080.

-For more information, see Chapter 1, "An Introduction to DevOps and Software Delivery", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.
+For more information, see Chapter 1, "How to Deploy Your App", of [_Fundamentals of DevOps and Software Delivery_](https://www.fundamentals-of-devops.com) by Yevgeniy Brikman.

 > [!IMPORTANT]